 Samsung Galaxy Note 20 Ultra Price & release date

-It's also available much cheaper if you trade in your current smartphone — Samsung gives up to $650 in trade-in credits if you have a recent Galaxy flagship like the Note 10+ or S20 Ultra — or if you buy it through a carrier.
-In the U.S., like all Samsung products, the Note 20 Ultra is available at AT&T, T-Mobile, and Verizon, along with smaller regional carriers and MVNOs.
+It's also available much cheaper if you trade in your current smartphone — Samsung gives up to $650 in trade-in credits if you have a recent Samsung or Apple flagship — or if you buy it through a carrier.
+In the U.S., like nearly all Samsung products, the Note 20 Ultra is available at AT&T, T-Mobile, and Verizon, along with smaller regional carriers and MVNOs.
 And because it's a 5G phone, you'll need a 5G plan to take advantage of the phone's extra cellular speeds.

 You can get the Note 20 Ultra in three colors: Mystic Bronze, Mystic White, and Mystic Black.
 We're reviewing the new Mystic Bronze version and think it's the best color for the new phone.